Wielbark, Warmian-Masurian Voivodeship: History

 In 1454 King Casimir IV Jagiellon incorporated the town and region to the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation.
-In the Second Peace of Thorn (1466) it became part of Poland as a fief held by the Teutonic Order state.
-Later on, it became a part of the Crown of Poland fief of Ducal Prussia with the adoption of the Lutheran faith by Albert of Prussia in 1525.
+In the Second Peace of Thorn (1466), the Teutonic Order regained authority over the city as a fief of the Polish Crown.
+Later on, it became a part of Ducal Prussia with the adoption of the Lutheran faith by Albert of Prussia in 1525.
 A Protestant church was mentioned in 1557 and the settlement was called a small town in 1647.
 In 1656, throughout the Second Northern War, Willenberg, like many towns in Masuria, was destroyed by Crimean Tatars.

-In the 18th century the town was a center of cloth manufacturing and benefited from its location at the main road from Warsaw to Königsberg (Królewiec).
+In the 18th century the town was a center of cloth manufacturing and benefited from its location at the main road from Warsaw to Königsberg.
 The settlement was granted town rights on 21 July 1723.
 Fires destroyed the town in 1743 and 1763.
 In 1745 town limits were expanded by including Warszawskie Przedmieście ("Warsaw suburb").